mbudisic/MA533-Clarkson-F19/syllabus.md

 #### Other useful textbooks

-1. **Perko, Lawrence.
+1. Perko, Lawrence.
 2009.
 Differential Equations and Dynamical Systems.
-New York, NY ; Springer,** Reference for the qualifying exam in ODEs.
+New York, NY ; Springer, [**Reference for the qualifying exam in ODEs**](https://sites.google.com/a/clarkson.edu/math-graduate/academic-progress/comprehensive-exams).
 2. Wiggins, Stephen.
 2003.
 Introduction to Applied Nonlinear Dynamical Systems and Chaos.
-New York : Springer,.
+New York : Springer,. [**I learned from this book at UC Santa Barbara.**]
 3. Alligood, Kathleen T., Tim Sauer, and James A Yorke.
 2010.
 Chaos : An Introduction to Dynamical Systems.
-New York, NY ; Springer,.
+New York, NY ; Springer,. [**Excellent advanced-undergraduate textbook in dynamical systems.**]
 4. Strogatz, Steven H. 2000.
 Nonlinear Dynamics and Chaos ;Steven H. Strogatz with Applications to Physics, Biology, Chemistry, and Engineering.
-Cambridge, Mass. : Westview,.
+Cambridge, Mass. : Westview,. [**Undergraduate book with many interesting applications and examples.
+Classic of the field.**]
 5. Guckenheimer, John, and Philip Holmes.
 1986.
 Nonlinear Oscillations, Dynamical Systems, and Bifurcations of Vector Fields.
-New york,.
+New york,. [**Long-time favorite book that covers many important topics.**]

 #### Non-technical books about the field of dynamical systems

 1. Gleick, James.
 1988.
 Chaos: Making a New Science.
-Penguin. _Book that got me interested in this field._
+Penguin. [**Book that got me interested in this field.**]
 2. Diacu, Florin., and Philip Holmes.
 1999.
 Celestial Encounters : The Origins of Chaos and Stability.
-Princeton, N.J. : Princeton University Press,. _A wonderful read about Poincare's work._
+Princeton, N.J. : Princeton University Press,. [**A wonderful read about Poincare's work.**]

 {% include_relative abbrevs.md %}